HMCL-UNIST/3DOffroad_Navigation/README.md

 Tested with ROS Melodic.

 1. To install Gazebo simulation environment
-->  Please follow the installation tutorial in "https://github.com/AutoRally/autorally.git" for Gazebo
+->  Please follow the installation tutorial in "https://github.com/AutoRally/autorally.git"
 2. For Mapping modules
 -> Dependencis can be found at "https://github.com/leggedrobotics/traversability_estimation.git"
 3. NVIDIA Graphic card and Gpytorch is required